Formula E: Gen4 car (from 2026)

-The Gen4 car for Formula E was officially unveiled on November 5, 2025, with the championship describing it as a “trailblazer” for the series.
-The vehicle is designed to deliver a significant performance uplift compared to the preceding Gen3 specification.
-Among its headline figures are a peak power output of 600 kW in qualifying and attack mode, 450 kW during races with permanent all-wheel-drive, a power increase of 50 percent over the Gen3 Evo model.
+The Gen4 car for Formula E was officially unveiled on November 5, 2025, and is designed to deliver a significant performance uplift compared to the preceding Gen3 Evo car.
+Among its headline figures are a peak power output of 600 kW in qualifying and Attack Mode, and 450 kW during races with full-time all-wheel-drive, a 50 percent power increase over the Gen3 Evo model.
 The Gen4 car's increased power, downforce, and tire grip is expected to allow it to exceed the pace of the contemporary Formula 2 car.